oscar-mullin/PoC-Ruby/README.md

 3. Unzip if needed and copy all files into a folder (e.g., "C:\Drivers")

-4. Include Drivers directory to the *PATH* Environment Variables
+4. Include *Drivers* directory to the *PATH* Environment Variable

 **Note:** For Parallel execution you should repeat below steps for the **hub** and each **node** machines

 ## Usage

-In order to execute any command you need to open a command console from **test_specs** folder and execute one of below commands:
+In order to execute any command you should open a command console, navigate to **test_specs** folder and execute one of below commands:

 - Execute a feature on a **single thread**: